 Valuation, or pricing, multiples are financial tools that allow for comparisons between businesses that have different levels of revenue and earnings.
 They represent the sales price of a business relative to its financial performance, and given enough individual business sales data, they represent what the market is willing to pay for a business given its revenue and earnings.

 Business values and associated multiples fluctuate over time, influenced by a variety of macroeconomic factors such as interest rates, inflation, consumer spending, and overall economic growth.
-For janitorial and cleaning service businesses reported sold on BizBuySell, valuations have increased along with the rest of the market, with the average earnings multiple growing from 2.0 to 2.3 before settling around 2.2 in 2024.
-The average revenue multiple improved from 0.66 to 0.71 during the same time.
+For janitorial and cleaning service businesses reported sold on BizBuySell, valuations have increased, outpacing the rest of the market, with the average earnings multiple growing from 2.0 in 2021 to 2.3 in 2025, with some bumpiness in between.
+The average revenue multiple improved from 0.62 to 0.78 during the same time, due to thinning average profit margins.

 To determine how a business compares in terms of revenue and earnings relative to industry peers, it’s necessary to have some insight into industry standards.
 "Benchmarking" describes the practice of comparing a business’s financial performance to typical industry standards to determine where a business falls relative to other businesses in the same industry.
 These benchmarks can help guide owners and investors towards appropriate valuation multiples from the range above.